MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 # Set up a task flow in a workspace

+This article descibes how to start building a task flow, starting either from scratch or with one of Fabric's predefined task flows.
+It targets data analytics solution architects and others who want to create a visualization of a data project.

-Open the workspace.
+## Open the workspace

+Navigate to the workspace where you want to create your task flow and open **List view**.

 You'll see that the workspace view is split between the task flow, where you'll build your task flow, and the item list, which shows you the items in the workspace.
-A moveable separator allows you adjust the size of the views.
+A moveable separator bar allows you to adjust the size of the views.
+You can also collapse the task flow if you want to get it out of the way.

-The task flow itself is split between the canvas, which will hold the visualization of your work flow, and a side panel that contains information and controls to help you build the task flow.
-The contents of the side panel changes according to what is selected in the canvas.
+The task flow itself is split between the canvas, which will hold the visualization of your work flow, and a side pane that contains information and controls to help you build the task flow.
+The contents of the side pane changes according to what is selected in the canvas.

 When no task flow has been configured, an empty default task flow entitled **Get started with a task flow** is there.
-To start building a task flow, you can either select a task flow from one of predesigned task flows or add a task to start building one yourself.
+To start building your task flow, you can either select one of the predesigned task flows or add a task to start building one from scratch.

-The following image shows how the workspace looks before a task flow has been configured and before any items have been created in the workspace.
+The following image shows what the workspace looks like before a task flow has been configured.

 :::image type="content" source="./media/task-flow-create/task-flow-initial-state.png" alt-text="Screenshot showing the initial empty state of a task flow." lightbox="./media/task-flow-create/task-flow-initial-state.png":::